FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Background and Related Works

-Although the KAT is effective at vision tasks and is more computationally efficient than a ViT using the original KAN for training (a result of overcoming shortcomings (1), (2), and (3)), they are still far short in terms of training speed compared to an identical ViT using an MLP.
+Although KAT is effective at vision tasks and is more computationally efficient than a version of ViT with KAN (a result of overcoming shortcomings (1), (2), and (3)), they still far short in terms of training speed compared to an identical ViT using MLP, a shortcoming which has slowed further research.
 We demonstrate such results in the next Section.